 The department's hiring philosophy is to acquire and retain officers of the highest caliber.
-The department is more diverse than ever before and is proud to be one of the most diverse police agencies within Minnesota.
-Of the 46 sworn officers, 8 are female (17%) and 11 are persons of color/multiracial (24%).
+The department is more diverse than ever before and is proud to be one of the most diverse police agencies in Minnesota.
+Of the current 45 sworn officers, 10 are female (22%) and 11 are persons of color/multiracial (24%).
 The wide variety of officers’ backgrounds brings cultural awareness and language skills to the community.
 The police department is proud that the officers' racial diversity closely matches that of the city.

 Does the Richfield Police Department collect demographic data on traffic stops?